zarif98/ECE4180RCProject/Readme.md

 # Mbed Code

+## Mbed 1: Servo and DC Motors
 This is the code for the first mbed we used.
-This mbed was used to process the Pi serial commands that controlled the H-bridge for the two motors as well as the servo motor.
+This mbed was used to process the Pi serial commands from the Xbox controller that controlled the H-bridge for the two motors as well as the servo motor.

 ```
 #include "mbed.h" // using namespace mbed; from Lab3-4_BT